tklepzig/Ciphra/README.md

 # Ciphra

-An offline, single-player code-breaking game (German UI) — guess the hidden colour code in a limited number of tries.
+An offline, single-player code-breaking game — guess the hidden colour code in a limited number of tries.
 Installable PWA, no backend, no network calls, no analytics.